iamclint/Zeal/README.md

 * `/nameplate concolors` - Toggles Nameplate Con Colors for NPCs on and off
 * `/nameplate hideself` - Toggles Player Nameplate on and off
 * `/nameplate x` - Toggles Player Nameplate as X on and off
-* `/nameplate hideraidpets` - Toggles NPC Raid Pets Nameplate on and off
+* `/nameplate hideraidpets` - Toggles Raid member Pets Nameplate on and off
+* `/nameplate showpetownername` - Toggles Players Pet Owner on Nameplate on and off
 * `/nameplate charselect` - Toggles Nameplate Choices Shown at Character Selection Screen on and off
 * `/nameplate targetcolor` - Toggles Target Nameplate Color on and off
 * `/nameplate targetblink` - Toggles auto-attack indicator on and off